When Do I Need a Party Wall Agreement?

 • Excavating within 3 metres of a neighbouring structure to a lower level than its foundations.

-• Excavating within 6 metres where piling or deep foundations trigger the 45° line criteria.
+• Excavating within 6 metres where the 45° line criteria applies.

 3) New Walls on or at the Boundary — Section 1 Notice

-• Building a new wall on the line of junction (boundary).
+• Building a new wall on the line of junction, also known as the boundary.

-• Building a new wall astride the boundary (requires neighbour’s written consent).
+• Building a new wall astride the boundary, which requires the neighbour’s written consent.

-• Constructing a new party fence wall (e.g. a garden wall built on the boundary).
+• Constructing a new party fence wall, such as a masonry garden wall built on the boundary.

 Do You Always Need a Full Party Wall Agreement?